 - Schedule ample time for meals and snacks.
 Also consider booking some time to make a smoothie, tea break, or milkshake in your day.
 It is important that your loved one stay hydrated.
 Scheduling time in your plans to encourage hydration may be a helpful reminder.

 - What is their best time of day?
 Many people with dementia experience sundowning.
 The evening may be the best time of day to schedule low-key and calming activities.
 See how their energy is throughout the day and plan accordingly.

 - How was your loved one’s day typically structured before their diagnosis?
-If your mom was never an early bird, this probably would not Add plenty of their interests and hobbies in the schedule.
+If your mom was never an early bird, this would not be a good time to start being active early in the morning.
+Add plenty of their interests and hobbies into the schedule.

 - Your schedule needs to be flexible and not every minute needs to be scheduled.
 Allow time for flexibility and rest throughout the day.
 The goal isn’t to exhaust them or you, but to reduce your stress and add a level of routine, variety, and comfort each day.

 - Know there will be “off days.”
 Those days where your schedule can’t be kept or your loved one is just not up for participating.
 Don’t be discouraged; this will happen.
 Also, as they progress their energy, interests, and abilities will change.
 Their schedule will need to change with them.

 - Don’t forget yourself in this schedule.
 Consider scheduling items that you will also enjoy, like an afternoon walk with the dog or gardening.